How to install and start an SSH server in Fedora 36

 openssh-server-8.8p1-1.fc36.1.x86_64

-If you get the output with the OpenSSH version, then you are good to go ahead and enable the SSH service from the next section.
+If you get the output with the OpenSSH version, then you are good to go ahead and enable the SSH service in the next section.

 And for those who get the output “OpenSSH version is not installed,” type the below code to start the installation.